 Undergraduate physics majors are trained to use the most modern equipment, learn about the most current and exciting topics for research, and, most of all, learn to be problem solvers.
 This training leads them to many fields of endeavor.
 Some (about one-third) go to graduate school in physics; others (another one-third) go on to further their education in professional schools such as medical school or law school; and the remainder enjoy opportunities in such wide-ranging fields as finance, the armed services, and scientific publishing.
 As the “liberal arts” of the sciences, physics is a training ground for the mind which opens many avenues.

 Majors, Second Majors, and Concentrations

-Science undergraduates may choose from three different physics majors which are designed to accommodate the academic and professional interests of the majority of physics majors.
+Science undergraduates may choose from two different physics majors which are designed to accommodate the academic and professional interests of the majority of physics majors.